-New entry on ESP8266/ESP32 dedicated to seeing communication methods where we will see how to create a Web interface controlled through MQTT.
+New post about the ESP8266/ESP32 dedicated to exploring communication methods, where we will see how to make a Web interface controlled through MQTT.

-And with this post (finally!) we finish this series of 40 tutorials and more than three years in which we have seen all forms of communication with an ESP8266/ESP32, from HTTP requests to MQTT, passing through Ajax calls and Websockets, among others.
+And with this post (finally!) we conclude this series of 40 tutorials spanning over three years in which we have seen all forms of communication with an ESP8266/ESP32, from HTTP requests to MQTT, passing through Ajax calls and Websockets, among others.

 But don’t worry!
-This doesn’t mean it’s the end of the tutorials on the ESP32 on the blog.
-On the contrary, we have a lot more to talk about with our friend the ESP32.
-Now that we have finished this (very long) series of entries, we are free to talk about many more things!
+This does not mean the end of tutorials about the ESP32 on the blog.
+On the contrary, we still have a lot to talk about regarding our friend the ESP32.
+Now that we have finished this (very long) series of posts, we are free to discuss many more things!

-And as it couldn’t be otherwise, we are going to close with our “star” exercise, which as we know simulates a complete web control project for the ESP8266/ESP32.
-We already saw this same project in its Websocket version and now it’s time to do it via MQTT.
+And as it could not be otherwise, we are going to close with our “star” exercise, which, as we know, simulates a complete web control project for the ESP8266/ESP32.
+We already saw this same project in its Websocket version and now it’s time to do it through MQTT.

-In this case, our main file is very similar to what we already had in the case of Websockets, only the #includes change.
-If you have any doubts, take a look at the Websockets tutorial.
+In this case, our main file is very similar to the one we already had in the Websocket case, only the #includes change.
+If you have any doubts, take a look at the websocket case tutorial.

 #include <WiFi.h>